Visit Winnipeg, Canada

 No visit is complete without a trip along the Red River to Lake Winnipeg, where you’ll find some of Manitoba’s finest sandy beaches.

-Suggested Winnipeg itinerary
+Suggested itineraries featuring Winnipeg

 This sample itinerary will give you an idea of what is possible when you travel in Winnipeg, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.